-- One can do imaging with single-dish telescope (cf. Dwingeloo!) but an interferometer gives much higher resolution. - For sources that vary more quickly, the integration (~I sec to ~I min) used in imaging is often too slow.
+- One can do imaging with single-dish telescope (cf. Dwingeloo!) but an interferometer gives much higher resolution (next lecture, by Jason) - For sources that vary more quickly, the integration ( $\sim 1$ sec to $\sim 1$ min) used in imaging is often too slow.

 There, faster sampling is important, <1 ms. But producing >1000 images every second is (too) hard.
-So one takes a short-cut and uses the telescope with much coarses angular resolution.
+So one takes a short-cut and uses the telescope with much coarses \angular\ resolution.